Free Crochet/Knitting Lessons

 - Problem-solving, modification, and fixing mistakes

 Wherever you want to go, I will help you find the way there.
 If you know nothing, but want to try making the cute little amigurumi you’ve seen online, then I can guide you through your first stitches and talk you through the pattern.
 Have you made a scarf or two but want to get into making baby clothes?
-I have a large collection of vintage patterns that you should see, and we can talk about sizing, modifications, and substitutions.
+I have a large collection of books that you should see, and we can talk about sizing, modifications, and substitutions.

 I believe crochet should be for everyone.